56kcloud/56kcloud-website/_posts/2020-07-11-serverless-tflite-on-lambda.md

 ### AWS account setup

-In case you don't have an AWS account and valid credentials installed on your machine, it's time to do so.
+In case you don't have an AWS account and valid credentials installed on your machine, it's time to fix this.
 Follow [this guide](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) and come back when you are done.

 #### Test your setup

 You should now be able to deploy and invoke the `hello` function created by the `aws-python3` template:

     $ sls deploy
     $ sls invoke -f hello
     {
         "statusCode": 200,
         "body": "{\"message\": \"Go Serverless v1.0!
 Your function executed successfully!\", \"input\": {}}" }

 Let's remove it, we won't need it anymore.
 It was just a test.